 The site is located at 5442 Germantown Avenue, near Chelten Avenue in the Germantown neighborhood of Philadelphia.
 It is approximately 9.5 miles from the Independence Visitor Center at 6th and Market Streets.
 See this Google map.

 Hours and Fees

-No tickets are required to visit the Germantown White House.
+No tickets are required to visit the Germantown White House (when it's open).

 Tours and Exhibits

 See the home, now restored to its 18th century appearance, that twice sheltered George Washington.
 Entrance to the house is by tour only.
-Tours are given every half hour.
-Groups are limited to 12 people.
-Larger groups are split into multiple tours.
 Interactive exhibits in the nearby Bringhurst House provide a glimpse into the life of Washington and his household, including his enslaved servants.

 The first floor of the Germantown White House is accessible for those with mobility impairments.
 Knock on the door, or phone 215-848-0806 for entry.
 Accessible restrooms are available on site.
 Some exhibits are audio described.
 Learn more about the accessibility services offered throughout the park on our website.